kuriharaan/InputSystemWiki/Architecture.md

 Matching is case-insensitive.

+    ////REVIEW: the path syntax seems more elaborate than it needs to be

 ### Usages

 Every control may have one or more usages associated with it.
 Usages give meaning to a control.
 For example, there's a "Back" usage which is associated with the "Escape" key on a keyboard and with the "B" button on a gamepad.
 The following code checks wether a button with the "Back" usage was pressed to close a UI.
 This code will work with both gamepads and keyboards (and any other template making use of the "Back" usage).